Advanced models optimization¶

 Instead of searching for specific discrete values, like “1, 3, 10, 30”, DSS can also search for hyperparameters in continuous ranges like “between 1 and 30”.

-DSS will automatically train model for each combination of hyperparameters and only keep the best one.
-“Best” means that it maximizes the metric chosen in the Metric section.
-To do so, DSS resplits the train set and extracts a “cross-validation” set.
-It then repeatedly trains on train set minus cross-validation set, and then verifies how the model performed on the cross-validation set.
+DSS will automatically train a model for each combination of hyperparameters and keep the one that maximizes the metric chosen in the Metric section.
+To do so, DSS splits the train set and extracts a hold-out set (or cross-validation set).
+Each combination of hyperparameters is then evaluated by training a model on the train set minus the hold-out set and evaluating it on the hold-out set.
+When the evaluation is performed on a partition of the train set in k subsets of equal size, each acting successively as the hold-out, this method is called K-Fold cross-validation.

 Note

-Hyperparameter optimization is always performed before the Train / Test is applied.
-During this optimization of hyperparameters, DSS never uses the test set, which must remain “pristine” for final evaluation of the model quality.
+During this optimization of hyperparameters, DSS never uses the test set (see Train / Test), which must remain “pristine” for the final evaluation of the model quality.

 Hyperparameter points that yield undefined metric values (NaN or infinity) are ignored during the search.